Closing the Gaps Between Finance and Sustainability

 Institute of New Economic Thinking.
 The conference is also supported by the Institute of New Economic Thinking through its Task Force on Financial Stability directed by Prof. Joseph Stiglitz (Columbia Univ.)

 Program Committee.
-Stefano Battiston (UZH), Marc Chesney (UZH), Pablo Medina Koch (UZH), Alexander Barkawi (CEP), Irene Monasterolo (Vienna University of Economics and Business), Katharina Serafimova (Resilience).
+Alexander Barkawi (CEP), Stefano Battiston (UZH), Marc Chesney (UZH), Pablo Medina Koch (UZH), Irene Monasterolo (WU), Katharina Serafimova (Social Entrepreneur).

 Acknowledgements.
-The conference is supported by the EU project DOLFINS (grant no. 640772) coordinated by Prof. Battiston (University of Zurich), as well as by the Institute for New Economic Thinking (Research Program on Financial Stability, directed by Prof. Joseph Stiglitz, Columbia University).
+The conference is supported by the EU project DOLFINS (grant no. 640772) coordinated by Prof. Battiston (University of Zurich), as well as by the Institute for New Economic Thinking (Research Program on Financial Stability, directed by Prof. Joseph Stiglitz, Columbia University)

 Wednesday, 17th January